Bachelor of Science in Chemical Engineering

 q) Lead with honor and excellence in public service and in fields of practice

-These courses are aimed to strengthen the Filipino identity, as well as to provide an overview and appreciation of the different dimensions society, technology and culture.
-Courses include:
+These courses are aimed to strengthen the Filipino identity, as well as to provide an overview and appreciation of the different dimensions: society, technology, and culture.
+Courses are sub-divided into two categories:

 COMM 10.
 Critical Perspectives in Communication